2022-2023 Board of Directors

 Professionally, I work as a Sr. Technical Recruiter for an IT consulting company here in Denver.
 When I’m not working or playing with my toddler I enjoy travel, tennis, pickleball, hiking, and exploring as much of the Denver food scene as possible.

-Mandle R. Rousseau
+Mandle Rousseau

 My wife and I are Central Park residents.
 I am also a Denver native.
 After living in separate states, commuting back and forth between Denver and Arizona, my wife accepted a job in Colorado.
 We decided to move to the Central Park area from Park Hill in August of 2016.
 I own and operate Control FREQ, a home automation and systems integration company I launched in 2005.
 I was a founding member of the Rotary Club of Five Points Cultural District.
 I also served as the Director of Media for more than 14 years at Colorado Christian Fellowship in Aurora, Colorado.
 Serving the community in various ways has been both challenging and rewarding.
 I look forward to contributing to positive change in the world.